XinFinOrg/XDC-Helpers/README.md

 # XDC-Helpers

-XDC-Helpers is a robust Node.js SDK designed to facilitate interactions with the liteCSC and fullCSC contracts on the chain.
+XDC-Helpers is a robust Node.js SDK designed to facilitate interactions with the validator、liteCSC and fullCSC contracts on the chain.
 With a streamlined setup process and easy-to-use functionalities, it simplifies the process of requesting the validator on the chain.
 Here's a quick guide to get you started:

 ## Installation